anarspereira/heart-disease-prediction/README.md

 - Mariana Coelho, PG45967

 "Heart Attack Analysis & Prediction Dataset", a dataset for heart attack classification, available at https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset
+The CSV files are the datasets used in this analysis.

 ## About this dataset
 - age : age of the patient